 If you live in Europe, there are several high-speed trains that you can take to Paris.
 These include the Eurostar, which will take you from London directly to Paris in just under three hours.
 You can choose between a standard coach, standard premier or business premier and travel in the ultimate luxury.

 As a Londoner, I love the Eurostar.
-The Eurostar leaves from the St Pancras in the middle of London and arrives in Gare du Nord, the centre of Paris.
+The Eurostar leaves from St Pancras in the middle of London and arrives in Gare du Nord, the center of Paris.
 If you choose to fly between the two cities, both airports are located a good distance from the central parts of town, adding considerably to your travel time.

 Then there’s also TGV Rail, a high-speed intercity train that operates between major cities in France.
 Its network also extends beyond France to countries such as Germany, Spain, Italy, Belgium, Luxembourg, and Switzerland.
 You can choose between a standard coach seat or business class.
 The cost difference between the two classes is often quite small and I tend to upgrade quite often if a journey is more than one or so hours long.